ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-Pathogenic variants in _TNNC1_ are a rare (&lt;1%) cause of familial DCM due to **altered gene product sequence**.
-This leads to a likely ‘poison peptide’ dominant negative effect, causing alteration of troponin interactions, and altered (decreased) calcium binding of myofilaments and resulting in decreased force production.
+Pathogenic variants in _TNNT2_ cause DCM due to **altered gene product sequence**.

- Missense variants are responsible for all reported cases of _TNNC1_-related DCM, with no evidence that truncating variants are causative of disease.
- There is no apparent enrichment for non-truncating mutations in any specific domain, although exon 1-3 show regional constraint (gnomAD database).

- _TNNC1_-related DCM is inherited as an autosomal dominant trait, with high penetrance observed in families.
-There is currently insufficient evidence for autosomal recessive inheritance, although there are some reports of early onset DCM and other cardiomyopathy associated with compound heterozygosity for _TNNC1_ variants (PMID: 27604170). </td>
+ Only missense variants have confidently been reported as pathogenic in _TNNT2_ DCM cases.
+There are no reports of truncating variants and _TNNT2_ has a ClinGen Dosage haploinsufficiency score of 0, and a PLi of 0 in gnomAD (19.6 expected and 20 observed).

+ _TNNT2_-related DCM is inherited in an autosomal dominant manner, and disease is often an aggressive arrhythmogenic phenotype with high rates of heart failure and sudden cardiac death. _TNNT2_ missense mutations account for 3% of genetic DCM (PMID: 27532257).
+ _TNNT2_ variants are associated with an early-onset and more severe form of DCM.
+ Of note pathogenic variants in _TNNT2_ are also associated hypertrophic and restrictive cardiomyopathies. </td>
   </tr>
 </tbody>
 </table>